Nflock1/PortfolioCode/DB-scripting/field Name Change/readme.txt

 8. delete all fields with a specific name (foo) and a specific value (bar) and replace them with a new field (foo2) and new value (bar2)

-##TODO: using $[] is currently required, but it doesnt need to be if the code is updated.
-MongoDB queries of this nature can be done with <Array>.<fieldname>
-## Just to be clear of all confusiong: you DO have to use $[] to specify all values in an array when using this script.
-- when specifying updated values $[] indicates that this value should be updated for all elements of an array
-- you CANNOT change the values of all old fieldnames in an array. ie) oldName : "ArrayName.$[].fieldName", newValue : "someValue" will NOT set all ArrayName.fieldNames to "someValue"
-- this code has not been extended to create new fields.
-If one were to add an "else" execution path for when there is no oldName, this could easily be accomplished (but I do not have the need for it RN)